 Exercise normal safety precautions in the Cook Islands.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travelling conditions.

 Entry and exit

-As entry and exit conditions (such as visa requirements, currency, customs and quarantine regulations) can change at short notice, contact the Cook Island authorities directly at the:
+Entry and exit conditions (such as visa requirements, currency, customs and quarantine regulations) can change at short notice.
+Contact the Cook Islands

 Safety and security